OUR TEAM

 Dance Instructor

-Madison began her dance journey at the age of 2 at Carolina Dance Center in Raleigh NC for 12 years, where she was trained in jazz, hip hop, contemporary, and lyrical.
+Madison began her dance journey at the age of 2 at Carolina Dance Center in Raleigh, NC, where she trained in jazz, hip hop, contemporary, and lyrical for 12 years.
 She attended Millbrook High School, where she was a 2-year member of the dance team and a 4-year member of the cheerleading team, serving as Captain her senior year.
-Madison's love for teaching dance grew as she entered her sophomore year of high school.
-She taught guest classes at various Wake County high schools and at small studios in Raleigh.
+Madison's love for teaching dance grew in her sophomore year of high school, and she has since taught guest classes at various Wake County high schools and small studios in Raleigh.

-Madison's passion and favorite class to teach is hip hop, and she hopes to share that love with her students.
-Her biggest personal goal is to become a backup dancer for Beyonce, as she is her idol.
-Her biggest goal as a dance educator is to make all her students feel appreciated and confident and mold them into the fantastic dancers she knows they can be!!
+Madison's passion is teaching hip hop, and she hopes to share that love with her students.
+Her biggest personal goal is to become a backup dancer for Beyonce, who is her idol.
+As a dance educator, her goal is to make all her students feel appreciated and confident, molding them into the fantastic dancers she knows they can be!

-Her classes are fast-paced and energetic, offering a challenging, but fun atmosphere.
-Outside of dance, Madison is the Head Coach/Director of the Millbrook High School Dance Team and the Assistant Coach of the Millbrook High School Cheerleading Team.
-She enjoys baking, catching up on all the true-crime docs, and spending time with her dogs, Oreo and Angel!!
-Madison is beyond excited to continue teaching at Open Arts for her 2nd season!!
+Her classes are fast-paced and energetic, offering a challenging but fun atmosphere.
+Outside of Open Arts, Madison is the Head Coach/Director of the Millbrook High School Dance Team and the Assistant Coach of the Millbrook High School Cheerleading Team.
+She enjoys baking, catching up on true-crime documentaries, and spending time with her dogs, Oreo and Angel, and her nephew dog, Milo!
+Madison is beyond excited to continue teaching at Open Arts for her 4th season!

 Emerging Teacher